Patch to add adplug options to Adplug plugin + a potential issue w/libadplug

 using latest Audacious GIT asof 12/7. "adplay" will simply refuse to play the stream w/o error though.
 The pbm does not occurr with the same stream, or at all, afaict, on my 32-bit box running Stretch(Debian), but does on my 64bit box running Testing, but Audacious & libadplug are the same version (latest) on both.
 I corrected by downloading and building latest GIT for libadplug (http://adplug.github.io/download.html) and rebuilt Audacious, eliminating the crashes.
 I apologize for not providing the dump or valgrind, b/c I've corrected the pbm and thus can't easily reproduce now, and I didn't save b/c I had become convinced that it was not an Audacious bug.
 I'm just mentioning it as a heads-up & for you to double-check against this stream and either dup. or give me back a "worksforme". :) Either way, FYI, in the process I found and tested several different types of files that Adplug plays and all worked as expected in all cases.

-#2 Updated by Jim Turner about 2 years ago
+#2 Updated by Jim Turner over 2 years ago

 Ok, I went and researched these and changed the descriptions a bit, but feel free to change 'em some more.
 I also had "stereo" misspelled so that option wasn't working.
 Actually, nothing was really working since the parameters were only being fetched in ::init(), so now they are fetched in ::play() as well.